 As an outgrowth of his research in frame semantics, in the 1980s Fillmore became increasingly interested in synergies between lexical semantic theory and lexicography; he and Sue Atkins began writing about the "dictionary of the future", in which every word would be linked to corpus examples.
 This culminated in 1997 in his founding of the FrameNet project at the International Computer Science Institute in Berkeley, which he continued to direct until his death.
 Under his guidance, FrameNet has built a freely-available on-line dictionary of more than 12,000 English words in more than 1,100 semantic frames, with almost 200,000 examples labeled for semantic roles.
 FrameNet data is widely used in computational linguistics, natural language processing, and artificial intelligence, and there are now parallel projects to create FrameNets for many other languages, including Spanish, German, Japanese, Portuguese, Italian, and Chinese.

 Fillmore was an undergraduate at the University of Minnesota, then served in the U.S. Army and taught English in Japan.
 Returning to the U.S. for graduate school, after attending the 1951 Linguistic Institute at UC Berkeley he received his Ph.D. in 1961 from the University of Michigan and taught at The Ohio State University before joining the Berkeley faculty in 1971.
-Among other honors, he held the Linguistic Society of America (LSA) Professorship at the 1979 Linguistic Institute in Salzburg, served as LSA President in 1991, was awarded an honorary doctorate from the University of Chicago in 2000, was a co-recipient (with Collin Baker) of the 2012 Antonio Zampolli Prize, and received the 2012 Lifetime Achievement Award of the Association for Computational Linguistics.
-In 1994 the annual meeting of the Berkeley Linguistics Society (published as BLS 20) was dedicated to his work, in 1995 he was presented with a Festschrift edited by his former students Masayoshi Shibatani and Sandra Thompson, and in 2009 a conference on "Frames and Constructions" was held in his honor.
+Among other honors, he held the Linguistic Society of America (LSA) Professorship at the 1979 Linguistic Institute in Salzburg, served as LSA President in 1991, was awarded an honorary doctorate from the University of Chicago in 2000, was a co-recipient (with Collin Baker) of the 2012 Antonio Zampolli Prize, and received the 2012 Lifetime Achievement Award of the Association for Computational Linguistics (ACL).
+In 1994 the annual meeting of the Berkeley Linguistics Society (published as BLS 20) was dedicated to his work, in 1995 he was presented with a Festschrift edited by his former students Masayoshi Shibatani and Sandra Thompson, in 2009 a conference on "Frames and Constructions" was held in his honor, and the 2014 ACL meeting will feature a workshop "Frame Semantics in Natural Language Processing" in his honor.
 Over four decades at Berkeley, Fillmore advised about 40 doctoral dissertations — more than any other Berkeley Linguistics faculty member, ever — and remains a beloved figure to all his students, colleagues, and friends.

 I have just received the sad news about my good old friend, Chuck Fillmore's death.
 I am deeply shocked.